 George L. Stout (1897-1978) was a pioneer in conservation of historic and artistic works in America, particularly in his application of scientific techniques to art restoration.
 The George Stout Memorial Fund for student awards was established in 1981 and has been supplemented by additional gifts over the years.

 Students (or those who have graduated no more than two years previously) who are members of AIC attending a professional meeting are eligible.
 Preference may be given to students presenting papers or those who are nearing the completion of their graduate education.
 Unless there are sufficient funds, Stout awards are not made to the same individual in succeeding years.
-The Foundation for Advancement in Conservation (FAIC) will partially or totally fund as many qualified applicants as possible, given funds available.
-Meal costs are not eligible.
+FAIC will partially or totally fund as many qualified applicants as possible, given funds available.
 The maximum award is $1,000.

 Criteria for Review